Cohort: Recruitment of the cohort is completed with about 3,300 Alberta mothers and their babies. Mothers were recruited early in pregnancy.

 3. To understand what are the associations between gestational age and:

 Questionnaire content below.

 Time frame: The follow-up began in 2011/12 when children were one year old and continued with questionnaires when children were two and three.
 The current follow-up questionnaire at age 5 is underway as the children begin to enter school.

 Data to be collected: At each data collection point, women will complete questionnaires about child development, psychosocial health and parenting, and resource utilization (health services and other resources).
 Women will receive gift certificates for completing questionnaires and reminder phone calls if a questionnaire has not been returned.

-Maintaining involvement: To keep women engaged in the study between questionnaires, we will distribute newsletters and greeting cards.
+Maintaining involvement: To keep women engaged in the study between questionnaires, we continue to distribute newsletters and greeting cards.
 This allows us to keep track of participants over time.

 Linked studies: Existing biologic samples allow for research of mechanisms of the developmental origins of childhood and adult health.

 Recruitment: Effective methods to recruit a population-based sample of pregnant women (see article)